jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (1) A long-term plan must, in relation to each group of activities of the local authority,— (a) identify the activities within the group of activities:
   (b) identify the rationale for delivery of the group of activities (including the community outcomes to which the group of activities primarily contributes):
-  (c) outline any significant negative effects that any activity within the group of activities may have on the local community:
+  (c) outline any significant negative effects that any activity within the group of activities may have on the social, economic, environmental, or cultural well-being of the local community:
   (d) include the information specified in clauses 4 and 5—
     (i) in detail in relation to each of the first 3 financial years covered by the plan; and (ii) in outline in relation to each of the subsequent financial years covered by the plan.